• Free shipping on all orders

 Sterba's cory catfish

 Corydoras are bottom dwellers that eat small snails.
-They do not eat larger snails and find no interest in snail eggs.
+They don’t eat larger snails and aren’t interested in snail eggs.

 • Eats: Ramshorn, nerite, bladder snail hatchlings.